ikr/estimates-template/README.md

 # Summary

-Write user stories in Markdown, list the implementation tasks for each (with estimation range), publish the interactive estimation document.
+Write user stories in Markdown, list the implementation tasks for each (with estimation range), publish an interactive estimation document, like [that one](https://ikr.su/h/estimates-template/);

 # Usage